 Of course, I had changed roles throughout the years and I was — I like to think — valued and respected in them.
 I was Rachel the Software Engineer or Rachel the Scrum Master rather than Rachel the Agile Coach.
 My colleagues and I made a link between the roles I have held and who I was as a person, and this was bad baggage.

 It resulted in my role getting diluted, impacting the value I could bring as an internal coach.
 External coaches wafted in and immediately made positive contributions to the organisation.
 Worse still, I tried following their techniques and failed miserably.
 I had expertise in agile frameworks and believed in the Agile Manifesto, so why was I not making an impact?

 The eureka moment came when researching how to coach.
 Since Google failed me, I moved into the more traditional book route.
 The CCL Handbook of Coaching Organizations writes that one of the drawbacks of internal coaching is the credibility of the person, as they are unlikely to be able to compete in terms of the coaching hours and qualifications.
 Additionally, it states that the internal coach is not able to name the “elephant in the room” as readily and openly as an external coach because they must continue to work with the elephants after the discussion is had.

-That was enough for me to realise that I should stop trying to emulate the external coaches and come up with my own approach while embracing my history with the organisation.
-This was the trigger for me to start creating a coaching model of my own that would help utilise the good baggage I brought and minimise the number of times I slipped back into my previous roles.
+That was enough for me to realize that I should stop trying to emulate the external coaches and come up with my own approach while embracing my history with the organization.
+This was the trigger for me to start creating a coaching model of my own that would help utilize the good baggage I brought and minimize the number of times I slipped back into my previous roles.

 My coaching journey begins